All Episodes

 I'll say them for you, John King.

-Bury health care with Kennedy.
+Bury Healthcare with Kennedy.

 That upsets them.

-It's okay for Mary Joe Capeckney.
+It's okay for Mary Joe Kopechny.

 It's okay.

-We got a liberal feminist columnist saying maybe Mary Joan Capeckney would think it was worth it.
+We've got a liberal feminist columnist saying maybe Mary Joan Kopechny would think it was worth it to pass away in order to further the career of the Kennedy family.

 It's okay for them to do movies and books on assassinating George W. Bush.